LiftOffLLC/liftoff-jumpstarter-api/README.md

    b. pagination/ordering doesnt work for inner associations.
    c. polymorphic associations issue.
    d. caching responses.
-5. chat server jumpstarter kit
+5. Chat server jumpstarter kit
-6. microservices support
+6. Microservices support
    a. create microservices for pdf generation; image upload; image transformation.
-7. sync project
+7. Sync project
    a. ability to sync project once jumpstarter kit is updated
 8. Need elaboration on how to cache responses.
-9. rate-limit for critical apis. like login/signup.
+9. Rate-limit for critical apis. like login/signup.
-10. docker image and deployment steps for aws.
+10. Docker image and deployment steps for aws.
-11. strict header versioning check for vendor-specific headers.
+11. Strict header versioning check for vendor-specific headers.
 12. Generic CRUD for all models.
 Scaffolding.
 13. APIs to support unique constraints in path /userIdOruserName/update
 14. Update dependencies and yarn lock file regularly.
 15. Pass server context in all hapi plugins.
 16. Extract error Handler plugin to plugins folder (depends on 15).
-17. Remove all default values from config/default.js, so that developers are forced to provide all these parameters.

 ## Contribute back

-[ ] create an issue, submit PR for review and once reviewed, will be merged into the master branch.
+[ ] Create an issue, submit PR for review and once reviewed, will be merged into the master branch.
-[ ] increment version
+[ ] Increment version
 [ ] Teams to provide their product name so that they can inform about updates.